-John Stone is a partner at DeCotiis' New Jersey and New York offices.
-He joined the firm as a partner in 2008 and is a member of the Litigation and Construction practice groups.
+John A. Stone is a partner at DeCotiis' New Jersey and New York offices.
+He joined the firm as a partner in 2008 and is a member of the Litigation, Intellectual Property, Complex Business and Construction practice groups.

 - "Put-back" litigation based on fraud, breach of contract and warranty, and failure-to-cure claims arising from multi-million-dollar sales of mortgage "pools," pursuant to a Master Purchase and Sale Agreement which governed a Real Estate Mortgage Investment Conduit; and defending a securities fraud suit brought by the New Jersey Bureau of Securities.